5 recommended OTC drugs

 How long can I take OTC omeprazole?

-For self-medication - maximum 14 days.
+For self-medication — a maximum of 14 days.
 If symptoms persist, consult your doctor.

-An antacid neutralises existing acid (fast, short duration).
-A PPI blocks acid production (effect in 1-3 days, 24h duration).
+An antacid neutralizes existing acid (fast, short duration).
+A PPI blocks acid production (effect within 1-3 days, lasting 24h).

-Meals too large, fatty foods, reflux, functional dyspepsia, food intolerance.
+Meals that are too large, fatty foods, reflux, functional dyspepsia, food intolerance.
 A food diary helps.

 What does an ulcer feel like?

-Burning epigastric pain, 1-3h postprandial or nocturnal, relieved by food/antacids.
+Burning epigastric pain, 1-3h after eating or at night, relieved by food/antacids.

 See also